M1n9X/llm_agents_devtools/README.md

 - [ArxivGPT](https://chrome.google.com/webstore/detail/arxivgpt/fbbfpcjhnnklhmncjickdipdlhoddjoh/) - A Google Chrome plug-in that helps you quickly understand the content of arXiv papers.
 - [ChatPDF](https://www.chatpdf.com/) - Chat with any PDF using the new ChatGPT API.
+- [ChemCrow](https://github.com/ur-whitelab/chemcrow-public) - An open source package for the accurate solution of reasoning-intensive chemical tasks.
 - [OpenBBTerminal](https://github.com/OpenBB-finance/OpenBBTerminal) - OpenBB is committed to build the future of investment research by focusing on an open source infrastructure accessible to everyone, everywhere.
 - [qlib](https://github.com/microsoft/qlib) - An AI-oriented quantitative investment platform that aims to realize the potential, empower research, and create value using AI technologies in quantitative investment, from exploring ideas to implementing productions.